tsabat/tsabat.github.io/source/_posts/2013-06-29-painless-aws-autoscaling-with-ebs-snapshots-and-capistrano-part-3.markdown

 ##Conclusion

 Setting up an environment that scales based on load is cumbersome if you must constantly build AMIs every time your code changes.
+But, as you've seen, you don't have to bake an entire AMI to take advantage of autoscaling.
 The instructions listed in this series make Capistrano deployment a natural part of your autocaling process.